-Through the above examples given, We can conclude that Goods and Services Tax is a value-added tax that provides benefits of an input tax credit on every stage, excluding the end consumer stage.
+Through the above examples given, We can conclude that Goods and Service Tax is a value-added tax that provides benefits of an input tax credit on every stage, excluding the end consumer stage.
 Hence, we can say that GST is one nation one tax providing economic freedom to the traders.

-GST has mainly removed the cascading effect on the sale of goods and services.
+GST has mainly removed the cascading effect on the sale of goods and service.
 Thus removal of the cascading effect has impacted the cost of goods.
 Since the GST regime eliminates the tax on tax, the cost of goods decreases.

 - Removes the cascading effect of tax.